 Eco-Friendly Energy Initiatives

 To reduce our carbon footprint and reduce our energy usage, the Aquarium continually makes use of the latest technology in energy reduction and efficiency.
-These energy initiatives not only allow us operate with less impact on the environment, but show thousands of guests how they too can adopt eco-friendly energy practices.
+These energy initiatives not only allow us to operate with less impact on the environment, but show thousands of guests how they too can adopt eco-friendly energy practices.

 Automatic light switches in a number of areas to eliminate lights being left on for extended periods of time.